 - An event log that keeps a record of all activities happening in the knowledge base so you know exactly what action happened on an article, by whom, and on which date and time.

-- In-depth knowledge base analytics to know important key metrics of your knowledge base.
+- In-depth knowledge base statistics - Section-wise reports to know about important key metrics of individual sections of your knowledge base.

-- Geographic traffic report to know where your knowledge base users/visitors are coming from.
+- Geographic traffic analytics - A detailed report to know where your knowledge base users/visitors are coming from.

 Starts from $25/month (with 1 admin user). $5 per additional user/month.

 Zendesk is a popular help desk software with a very basic knowledge base incorporated.
 A self-service portal, it is a lean and extensive content solution at the same time.

 Besides the regular features, it provides Categorization, SEO, AL, and ML-enabled bots, Searches options, and Analytics, to name a few.

 - The only option is a cloud license.
 Not available as an on-premise system to install on your internal server.

 - Does not support publishing an article in more than one category.

 With modern capabilities like a crowd-sourced FAQ section and AI-powered search, Bloomfire is one of the most popular knowledge bases that you can employ in your organization.

 The best part about Bloomfire is that it uses a social media style that allows users to like, share, follow and comment on each other’s posts.